 3) But how can you be so sure, re: #2?
 How do you KNOW that he’s dreaming the whole time until then?

-Well, I don’t KNOW (I’m not Chris Nolan), but this explanation sure makes the most sense.
+Well, I don’t KNOW (I’m not Christopher Nolan), but this explanation sure makes the most sense.
 For example, in the snow scene, Mal shows up and kills Fisher.
 At this time we’re supposed to be in Fisher‘s dream, meaning that other than the people hooked up to his dream on the little metal suitcase machine, that anyone else in that dream level would just be Fisher‘s projection.
 So there’s no way that Mal would be able to show up in Fisher’s dream, let alone kill Fisher (since he’s the dreamer and the one in control of the dream; he’s not going to dream that a stranger who looks exactly like Mal comes out of nowhere and suddenly kills him for no reason).

 The only way all of this really makes sense is if everything is Cobb’s dream all along.